Archtec-io/xdecor-libre/README.md

 [![ContentDB](https://content.minetest.net/packages/Wuzzy/xdecor/shields/downloads/)](https://content.minetest.net/packages/Wuzzy/xdecor/)

-X-Decor-libre is a libre Minetest mod which adds various decorative blocks as well as simple gimmicks.
+X-Decor-libre is a libre Luanti mod which adds various decorative blocks as well as simple gimmicks.

-This is a libre version (free software, free media) of the X-Decor mod for Minetest.
+This is a libre version (free software, free media) of the X-Decor mod for Luanti.
 It is the same as X-Decor, except with all the non-free files replaced and with bugfixes.
 There are no new features.